IIT-EnergySystemModels/openTEPES/doc/md/Characteristics.md

   >
   > Network-constrained unit commitment (NCUC): extends this by also deciding which generators should be turned on or off over time, while respecting transmission network limits, generator operating constraints, and system security.

-- **DC Power flow (DCPF)** representation of the electric network, including ohmic losses
+- **DC power flow (DCPF)** representation of the electric network, including ohmic losses

-  > DC power flow (DCPF): is a linear approximation of the electric network that models active power flows using voltage angle differences, typically assuming fixed voltage magnitudes, small angle differences, and neglecting reactive power.
+  > DC power flow (DCPF): a linear approximation of the electric network that models active power flows using voltage angle differences, typically assuming fixed voltage magnitudes and small angle differences, and neglecting reactive power.
   > The formulation can be extended by adding line-loss terms, usually approximated in a linear or piecewise-linear form, so that transmitted power is reduced by the resistive losses of the lines while preserving the tractability of the model.

 - **Energy storage systems (ESS)**, including pumped-hydro storage, batteries, demand response, electric vehicles, solar thermal, and electrolyzers